openziti/ziti-tunnel-sdk-c/docker/README.md

 ## Use Case: Hosting OpenZiti Services

 This use case involves deploying the OpenZiti tunneler as a reverse proxy to publish regular network servers to your OpenZiti Network.
 You may locate the published servers in a Docker bridge network (use network mode `bridge`) or the Docker host's network (use network mode `host`).
 See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti tunneler.
-Use the `openziti/ziti-host` container image for this use case.
+Use the `openziti/ziti-host` container image for this case.

 ### Container Image `openziti/ziti-host`

 This image runs `ziti-edge-tunnel run-host` to invoke the hosting-only mode of the tunneler.
-The parent image of this container is `openziti/ziti-edge-tunnel`.
+The main difference from the parent image (`openziti/ziti-edge-tunnel`) is the command argument and run-as user.
+This container runs as "nobody" and doesn't require special privileges.

 #### Image Tags for `openziti/ziti-host`